CETI’s Medical Advisory Board (M.A.B.)

 Our Medical Advisory Board members champion CETI’s mission to provide ‘gold-standard’ education to health and fitness professionals in order to EMPOWER cancer patients and survivors during all stages of their journey.

-Dr. Elizabeth Almli – was born and raised in the Tucson, Arizona where she attended the University of Arizona.
+Dr. Almli was born and raised in Tucson, Arizona where she attended the University of Arizona.
 She graduated from Medical School with honors and completed her Anesthesia Residency as the Chief Resident at University Medical Center.
 As a physician in private practice who has cared for cancer patients for over 25 years, never did Dr. Liz think she would one day be the one dealing with the challenges of a cancer diagnosis.

 Diagnosed with an aggressive form of breast cancer at age 44, Liz underwent bilateral mastectomies with breast reconstruction and a year of chemotherapy.
 The frustrating feeling of “losing control” over her health prompted her to explore a proactive approach to her own recovery.
 Education, exercise, nutrition and stress reduction, empowered her to take control of her health both during and after cancer treatment.

-Wanting to turn her experience into something positive that other cancer survivors could benefit from, she obtained her Personal Training Certification through the American College of Sports Medicine with advanced certification as a Cancer Exercise Trainer through the Cancer Exercise Training Institute.
-She now serves as the President and Fitness Director for The Tucson Cancer Conquerors, a comprehensive nonprofit healthy survivorship program centered around exercise, nutrition, education and peer support.
+Wanting to turn her experience into something positive that other cancer survivors could benefit from, she obtained her Personal Training Certification through the American College of Sports Medicine with advanced certification as a Cancer Exercise Specialist through the Cancer Exercise Training Institute.
+She now serves as the President and Fitness Director for the Tucson Cancer Conquerors, a comprehensive nonprofit healthy survivorship program centered around exercise, nutrition, education and peer support.

-Dr. Brian Kunakom – is a Naturopathic Doctor at Bumrungrad International Hospital in Bangkok, Thailand.
+Dr. Kunakom is a Naturopathic Doctor at Bumrungrad International Hospital in Bangkok, Thailand.
 He did his undergraduate training at UC Santa Barbara and completed his Doctor of Naturopathic Medicine training at Bastyr University in Seattle, Washington.
-He is a physician who focuses on mitochondria health through his leveraging know especially with advanced skills in Natural, Holistic, Physical and Complementary Alternative Medical Practice.
+He is a physician who focuses on mitochondria health with advanced skills in Natural, Holistic, Physical and Complementary Alternative Medical Practice.
 His reputation includes extensive understanding of mitochondria health amongst the cancer population.
 He is distinguished by advanced knowledge of subject matter in integrative oncology medicine treatments.
 During his years as a medical student, he had an interests in exercise medicine, which made him complete 2 full marathons along with receiving training with the Kinesio Taping Association for his certification as CKTP.
 Until today, he continues to volunteer at marathon events in Bangkok as part of the medical team.

 Denise used her knowledge and skill to develop new methods for assessing and treating post-breast cancer scar tissue and shoulder girdle changes.
 Core stability and scapular stabilization/movement have been an integral part of her work.
 Denise has postgraduate training in courses by Pavel Kolar; Development Kinesiology (Prague).
 She has since developed post-graduate training workshops in Australia as well as online global-training programs for health professionals.